ojustino/stpsf/docs/roman.rst

    *Tutorial notebook for Roman*

    This documentation is complemented by an
-   `IPython Notebook tutorial for Roman PSFs <http://nbviewer.ipython.org/github/spacetelescope/stpsf/blob/stable/notebooks/STPSF-Roman_Tutorial.ipynb>`_.
+   `IPython Notebook tutorial for Roman PSFs <https://github.com/spacetelescope/stpsf/blob/develop/notebooks/STPSF-Roman_Tutorial.ipynb>`_.
    Download the notebook to interactively explore code examples of common tasks and try a beta notebook GUI for the WFI model.

 .. caution::

-  As of STPSF 2.1, the Roman WFI's Zernike coefficients are evaluated from a computed wavefront map with all apertures removed from the optical model.
-  They are defined on a 90 mm circle at the exit pupil.
-As such, they are already distorted, so **Roman WFI PSFs are distorted by default.** This distortion cannot be removed.
+  As of STPSF 2.1, the pupil images from which the WFI model simulates PSFs include distortion effects.
+As such, **Roman WFI PSFs are distorted by default.** This distortion cannot be removed.

 .. caution::